 Windows Authentication

-When defining a single static server or an auto-scaled pool, you need to provide a Connection Username and Connection Password to use to connect to the server(s).
-There are three options administrators have when considering the connection credentials.
+When defining a single static server or an auto-scaled pool, the administrator needs to provide a Connection Credential Type, Connection Username, and Connection Password to use to connect to the server(s).
+There are four options administrators have when considering the connection credentials.

 Static Credentials

-The administrator would put in a static username and password into the Connection Username and Connection Password of the Server or Auto-Scale configuration.
+The administrator would select Static Credentials for the Connection Credential Type and put in a static username and password into the Connection Username and Connection Password of the Server or Auto-Scale configuration.
 All Kasm user’s connections would use these credentials for authentication.

 Advantages